 There has been study upon study proving that Purpose-Led organizations achieve success above and beyond that of their peers.
 That is not to say that organizations without a Purpose don’t succeed – they certainly can and do.
 But a 15+ year study by authors of the book Firms of Endearment have found that the Purpose-Led organizations in their study cumulatively outperform the S&P 500 14:1.
 That’s a pretty staggering number.
 The Firms of Endearment companies even outperform the businesses studied in Good To Great: Why Some Companies Make the Leap and Others Don’t by 6:1.

-Don’t miss the next installment in our series on Purpose for Business, coming on May 25th.
+Check out the next installment in our series on Purpose for Business, Top 10 Tactics Purpose-Led Companies Should be Implementing.

 Are you ready to discover what your Business Purpose can do for your company?